EliMattingly22/Elimattingly22.github.io/_projects/Inductor_Saturation_Tester.md

 ## **Circuit Described**
 The circuit uses a large capacitor bank to ramp the current up in the inductor until the preset threshold is reached.
 In an inductor, V = L dI/dt.
 If L is linear, with a constant V, the rate of current increase will be linear.
 As it saturates, the inductance goes down, so the slope increases.

-{% include gallery %}